Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Additional Related Work and Discussion

-\paragraph{Transformers.} From the more theoretical point of view, a transformer is used to show the reduction (or possibly the equivalence) of some source class of algorithms (and/or problems) to some target class intended for problems that initially seem ``harder''.
-Some known such transformers in the context of distributed computing are those that allow the application of synchronous algorithms on asynchronous networks and those that allow the use of algorithms for static networks to be performed on one that may undergo (detectable) topological changes (\cite{awerbuch1985complexity,afek1987applying} and many others).
-Transformers can also easy the design of algorithms in the target class \cite{awerbuch1985complexity,KatzPerry}.
-When used in the context of faults they may even reduce the amortized complexity per fault by avoiding re-computation after fault \cite{awerbuch1990communication}.
-Below, we refer only to transformers Some of the transformers mentioned below are more general than the one presented in the current paper in either transforming algorithms where nodes may also start with some input other than the graph, or algorithms for non LCL problems or even algorithms that never terminate and interact with users outside the network.
+From the more theoretical point of view, a transformer is used to show the reduction (or possibly the equivalence) of some source class of algorithms (and/or problems) to some target class intended for problems that initially seem ``harder''.
+Some known such transformers in the context of distributed computing are those that allow the execution of synchronous algorithms on asynchronous networks and those that allow the use of algorithms for static networks to be performed on one that may undergo (detectable) topological changes (e.g., \cite{awerbuch1985complexity,afek1987applying}).
+Transformers can also ease the design of algorithms in the target class \cite{awerbuch1985complexity,KatzPerry}.
+Some of the transformers mentioned below are more general than the one presented in the current paper in either transforming algorithms where nodes may also start with some input other than the graph, or algorithms for non-LCL problems, or even algorithms that never terminate and interact with users outside the network.
+Outside the realm of self stabilization, a transformer to make algorithms adaptive on the average (but not self stabilizing) is given in \cite{parter2016local}.
+The first transformer to convert algorithms to be self stabilizing was presented already in 1990.
+All the full states of all the nodes were collected in \cite{KatzPerry} to a leader, and such a leader was elected in a self stabilized manner in \cite{afek1990memory} together with a spanning tree upon which to perform a reset if necessary.
+More efficient leader election algorithms and spanning tree construction algorithms were developed since then (e.g., \cite{afek1997self,datta2011self,awerbuch1993time}), but the stabilization time remained at least the diameter of the network graph.
+This ``global'' stabilization time is also inherent in transformers that detect faults locally, using local checking, but globally ``reset'' all the nodes to restarts the converted algorithm from a legal configuration \cite{arora1990distributed,afek1990memory,awerbuch1993time,awerbuch1994self}.
+Similarly, the ``local checking with local correction'' \cite{awerbuch1991self}, and the general ``superstabilizer'' \cite{DBLP:journals/cjtcs/DolevH97} are inherently global in their stabilization time (depending on the distribution of faults) for a similar reason - the correction may touch all the nodes even if only a small number of them is faulty.

-The first transformers, published as early as 1990 \cite{KatzPerry,afek1990memory}, were rather inefficient.
-In \cite{KatzPerry}, copies of the states of all the nodes were collected to some leader who detected illegal states and instructed the nodes to reset -- restart from some legal global state.
-Some limitations were (1) assuming some incorruptible leader, (2) high overhead, including in time (that could be reduced to the diameter if the LOCAL \cite{Peleg2000} model was assumed), (3) assuming a directed spanning tree, otherwise, the reset could be invoked many times \cite{awerbuch1994self}.